BerkBytes/Llamasgard/README.md

         print("Failed:", response.status_code, response.text)
 ```

 In this example, `paramiko` is used as the SSH client by `sshtunnel`.
-Ensure to replace `'password'` and other placeholder values with actual credentials and URLs.
+Ensure to replace `'password'` and other placeholder values with actual credentials.
 Also, ensure that the SSH server is configured to allow port forwarding.

 To run the above Python code, you need to install the `sshtunnel` and `requests` libraries.
 If not installed, you can add them using pip: